USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 * Completed on:
 * Platform: Ceres ...

-1. Is this on bioconda?
+1. It is on bioconda: https://bioconda.github.io/recipes/raxml-ng/README.html

 #### Files generated: